 Pros & Cons Stick vs. Roll On vs. Spray Deodorants & Antiperspirants

 While we highlighted the three different application methods for your favorite antiperspirant or deodorant above, each product category comes with its own set of both pros and cons.

 First and foremost, sticks provide unparalleled control.
 Therefore, there is very little waste other than over-application when using a stick.

 Sticks also come in a variety of forms including solid, soft solid, gel/solid hybrid, and gel.
 This will allow you to explore all the different options in order to get the best performing stick to suit your lifestyle.

-One incredible asset that sticks hold over the roll on or sprays is their size, especially if you live in the United States.
-Unfortunately, many of the roll on or spray deodorants come packaged in a size greater than the 3.4oz allowed by TSA when travelling in a plane.
-Therefore, if you are doing a short weekend trip and plan on packing all your gear as a carryon in your favorite dopp kit, then stick is the best way to go.
+One incredible asset that sticks hold over the roll-on or sprays is their size, especially if you live in the United States.
+Unfortunately, many of the roll-on or spray deodorants come packaged in a size greater than the 3.4oz allowed by TSA when traveling in a plane.
+Therefore, if you are doing a short weekend trip and plan on packing all your gear as a carry-on in your favorite Dopp kit, then stick is the best way to go.

 Stick Deodorant/Antiperspirant Cons